keplerproject/orbit/doc/us/index.md

 ## History

-* Version 2.2.1 (7/Dec/2013)
+* Version 2.2.1 (07/Dec/2013)
    * bugfix release for Lua 5.1
    * NOT 5.2 compliant
-   * documentation corrections
+   * documentation corrections and updates
-   * support for Wsapi 1.6 and Cosmo 10
+   * support for Wsapi 1.6 and other dependency modules that no longer use "module"
    * additional orbit model datatypes: real, float, timestamp, numeric
-   * orbit model supports Postgres
    * MIME type application/json included

 * Version 2.2.0 (31/Mar/2010)